SumoLogic/sumologic-documentation/docs/integrations/webhooks/split.md

 <img src={useBaseUrl('img/integrations/webhooks/split-logo.png')} alt="Thumbnail icon" width="50"/>

-The Split App for Sumo Logic enables you to seamlessly monitor feature flagging, experiment results, and user behavior, enabling data-driven decision-making and fostering a more agile and competitive development process.
+The Split app for Sumo Logic enables you to seamlessly monitor feature flagging, experiment results, and user behavior, enabling data-driven decision making and fostering a more agile and competitive development process.
 This app is based on Split Webhook, which provides seamless integration between Split and Sumo Logic.

 Split is a feature delivery platform that combines the quick and dependable nature of feature flags with data-driven insights to assess the effects of each feature.
 You can use a webhook in the Split platform to forward activities related events to the Sumo Logic HTTP endpoint.
 Using these logs, you can monitor user activities, admin changes in the tools used by the whole team, and impressions in Sumo Logic.
 For more details, refer to the [Split Documentation](https://docs.split.io/docs).

 ## Event types

-The Sumo Logic App for Split ingests Split events into Sumo Logic through an outgoing webhook available in Split.
+The Sumo Logic app for Split ingests Split events into Sumo Logic through an outgoing webhook available in the Split.
 The following event types are ingested through the Split webhook:
 - Audit logs
 - Admin audit logs
 - Impressions

-## Log Types
+## Log types

-### Sample Log Message
+### Sample log message

 ```json
 {